proxypoke/quickswitch-for-i3/README.rst

 workspaces, without affecting their order (eg, [1, 4, 7] becomes [1, 2, 3] by
 renaming 4 to 2 and 7 to 3).

+While on numbered workspaces, it can be pretty handy to jump to the next or previous numbered workspace ("cycle" them). ``-p/--previous`` and ``-n/--next`` do just that.
+What's more, you can combine them with the ``-m/--move`` flag to move the currently focused container to the respective workspace instead.
+Note that ``--previous`` will happily go to negative workspace numbers, which are then no longer treated as numbered by i3 (ie, they won't get sorted, like named workspaces).

 dmenu
 ~~~~~